West Virginia Penitentiary: Novels

-Moundsville native Davis Grubb has written a couple of novels with Moundsville as the setting, Fools' Parade (also known as Dynamite Man from Glory Jail) and The Night of the Hunter.
-The penitentiary was featured as a significant part of each.
+Moundsville native Davis Grubb used his hometown and the surrounding area as the setting for his 1953 novel The Night of the Hunter.
+The novel was adapted into a 1955 film directed by Charles Laughton, with a screenplay credited to James Agee.

 Film/TV

-These works by Grubb have been adapted as major motion pictures.
+The West Virginia Penitentiary served as the fictional "Glory Prison."
+In the 1971 film adaptation of Fools' Parade.
 The Night of the Hunter was adapted into a film by Charles Laughton and James Agee in 1955.
-It stars Robert Mitchum and Shelley Winters.
-Fools' Parade, starring James Stewart, Kurt Russell, and George Kennedy, was adapted into a film in 1971.
+Fools' Parade, starring James Stewart, Kurt Russell, and George Kennedy, was adapted into a film.

 Prison scenes in the 2013 film Out of the Furnace were filmed on site at the penitentiary.

-The prison was the site for MTV's paranormal reality television series Fear in Season 1 Episode 1.
+The West Virginia Penitentiary was the location of the pilot episode for MTV's paranormal reality television series Fear in Season 1 Episode 1.

-The Hulu original series, Castle Rock, based on Stephen King's work, was filmed here.
-In the series, the penitentiary stands in as Shawshank State Prison.
-While the Ohio State Reformatory in Mansfield, Ohio was used for the 1994 movie The Shawshank Redemption, the showrunners of Castle Rock instead chose the West Virginia Penitentiary because of their desire to make the town around Shawshank more visible.
+The West Virginia Penitentiary was used asked the fictional Shawshank State Prison in the Hulu series Castle Rock.
+The Ohio State Reformatory in Mansfield, Ohio was used for the 1994 movie The Shawshank Redemption.

-External shots of the penitentiary were used for Season 1 Episode 4 of the Netflix Original Series Mindhunter.
+The West Virginia Penitentiary was used for exterior shots in the Netflix series Mindhunter, representing the Joliet Correctional Center in Illinois.

-West Virginia State Penitentiary and the town's history were featured as one of the haunted locations on the paranormal TV series Most Terrifying Places in America in the episode titled "Cursed Towns", which aired on the Travel Channel in 2018.
+The West Virginia Penitentiary was featured in the 2018 Most Terrifying Places in America episode "Cursed Towns" on the Travel Channel.

-The prison and its history was featured on an episode of Mysteries of the Abandoned during the TV series' 5th season which aired on the Science Channel on November 14, 2019.
+The West Virginia penitentiary was featured in the Mysteries of the Abandoned episode “American Ghost Park,” which aired on the Science Channel on November 14, 2019.

+The 2025 film Time of Death was shot in the penitentiary and nearby locations.

+Music

+West Virginia Penitentiary features in American songwriter Mark Kozelek and Jimmy Lavaille's song "You Missed my Heart", which ends with refrain: "Down river from the Moundsville prison graveyard."